Naimish240/WebCam-Cosmic-Rays/README.md

 Step 5 : Input time (in seconds) to take observations.

+Step 6 : Input threshold (in px brightness, from 0-255) to act as a high-pass filter.

 ## Basic Troubleshooting:
 Check your webcam's id to ensure the correct input device is being read.
 You might have to change the `cv2.VideoCapture(2)` line in the `calibration.py`, `run.py` and `testImageCapture.py` scripts.